-The Council is concerned to ensure quality of service delivery and uses a variety of mechanisms to assess this.
+The Council is concerned to ensure quality of service delivery, with special consideration to lesser financial resource availability and uses a variety of mechanisms to assess this.
 This helps inform future service delivery.

 The Council continually revises its Medium Term forecast according to latest information received around likely funding levels and expenditure increases.
 The Council's current strong financial position and on-going efficiencies programme (including the development of new income generation), in order to protect the front-line service delivery, underpinned by the healthy General Fund reserve will enable the Council to respond to changes accordingly.